Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Conclusion

-In conclusion, we have combined coarse-grained simulations and analytical theory to provide new insights into the fundamental interplay between inertia, activity and flexibility in active filaments.
-For tangentially-driven filaments, where active forces are coupled to polymer conformations, we demonstrate that inertia conspicuously affects both conformational and dynamical features.
-We find that when the inertial timescale of a monomer becomes longer than its advection time by active force, inertial effects become significant.
+We have combined bead-spring simulations and analytical theory to provide new insights into the fundamental interplay between inertia, activity and flexibility in tangentially-driven active filaments.
+For this model, active forces are coupled to polymer conformations and inertia conspicuously affects both conformational and dynamical features.
+Inertial effects become significant, when the inertial timescale of a monomer becomes longer than the timescale of its advection by active force causing a delay between end-to-end vector and center of mass velocity.
 Inertial collisions of high-speed monomers cause extended conformations, hence increasing the persistence length of polymers.
 The chain unwinding in turn results in enhanced mean velocity and diffusion of the center of mass, as elucidated by our theoretical analysis.
-The key quantity determining the enhanced dynamics in active polymers is the ratio of end-to-end distance to contour length.
-It is noteworthy that our theoretical predictions are valid for any active polymer model including semiflexible polymers although for simplicity we focused on active polymers with a persistence length comparable to the bead size.
+The analytical calculations show that for tangentially-driven polymers the key quantity determining the enhanced dynamics in active polymers is the ratio of end-to-end distance to contour length.

+It is noteworthy that our theoretical predictions are valid for any active polymer model and any degree of flexibility although for simplicity we focused on active polymers with a persistence length comparable to the bead size.
 Our findings provide a guideline for design of active robotic worms, for which inertial effects are non-negligible.
-Moreover, they inspire investigation of a deeper link between memory effects and inertia in the collective dynamics of active filaments and more generally other active systems with internal degrees of freedom.
+Moreover, the results of this study inspire investigation of a deeper link between memory effects and inertia in the collective dynamics of active filaments and more generally other active systems with internal degrees of freedom.
+We conclude our paper with a final remark.
+Given the significant effects of inertia on active polymer conformation and long-time dynamics, the ratio of mass to damping coefficient in simulations of active polymers with inertial terms~\cite{Locatelli_21,Prathyusha} should be chosen carefully to ensure that they capture the correct inertial or overdamped regime. \\\\